 Since that post came out, I’ve been asked by a number of people how they should buy such a property.
-So, to help with this, I wrote this post to show you step by step how I managed to buy my newest real estate investment, with almost nothing down and significant monthly cash flow.
+So, to help with this, I wrote this post to show you step-by-step how I managed to buy my newest real estate investment, with almost nothing down and significant monthly cash flow.
 It’s often easy to get caught up in the “theoretical world” of how real estate investing works—so hopefully this post will give you an idea of how real estate investing can (and does) work in the real world.
 All the numbers in this are true and accurate, though I sometimes might round slightly for simplicity!

 A lot of people struggle with math.
 It’s understandable because, although it isn’t terribly difficult, it can be overwhelming to get going.
 So, I had the idea that it would be neat to show the BiggerPockets community how I analyze an investment property in under five minutes.
-This isn’t the real in-depth analysis (which we’ll get to) but simply the first “filter” to decide if the property is worth pursuing.
+This isn’t the real in-depth analysis (which we’ll get to), but simply the first “filter” to decide if the property is worth pursuing.

-- The number of units– Four units total—three 1 bedroom and one 2 bedroom.
+- The number of units: Four units total—three 1-bedroom and one 2-bedroom.

-- The expenses based on the 50% rule– 50% of the income left $850 to pay the mortgage.
+- The expenses based on the 50% rule: Half of the income left $850 to pay the mortgage.

-- The cash-flow, based on the 50% rule– I looked at the total mortgage amount for a $100,000 loan (buying at $120k and putting roughly $20,000 down).
+- The cash-flow, based on the 50% rule: I looked at the total mortgage amount for a $100,000 loan (buying at $120,000 and putting roughly $20,000 down).

 - The List Price: For 99% of properties I find on the MLS, the price is far too high and not worth it.

-- The Ideal Price: For 99% of properties I find on the MLS – there IS a price that would make it worth it, and I like to find out what it is.
+- The Ideal Price: For 99% of properties I find on the MLS, there IS a price that would make it worth it, and I like to find out what it is.
 That’s the point of the video above.

 Summary of the Quick Analysis

-By the end of the video, I stated that “At $100,000 – this property starts getting very interesting to me.”
+By the end of the video, I stated that “at $100,000, this property starts getting very interesting to me.”
 Why?
-Because I like to see a MINIMUM of $100 per unit, per month on a property with nothing down using the 50% rule.
-If I’m putting down a large downpayment, I want to see $200 per month in income.
-At $100,000 with nothing down, the projected cash-flow would be right around $300, and purchasing it at $100,000 with 20% the cashflow would be around $200 per month.
-That would be an okay deal.
-However – if you know me – I don’t want an okay deal.
+Because I like to see a minimum of $100 per unit per month on a property with nothing down using the 50% rule.
+If I’m putting down a large down payment, I want to see $200 per month in income.
+At $100,000 with nothing down, the projected cash flow would be right around $300, and purchasing it at $100,000 with 20%, the cash flow would be around $200 per month.
+That would be an OK deal.
+However, if you know me, you know I don’t want an OK deal.
 I want a great deal.
-Don’t you?

-Because three of the units were currently rented, we could only get in the fourth unit to check it out without giving 24 hour notice (which I don’t like to do unless I’m really really interested.)
-I was surprised by the overall cleanliness of the unit, though while the unit we were in was listed as the "two bedroom” unit – it was functionally only a one bedroom (one of the bedrooms was really more of a walk-in closet.)
-However – at this point the deal got a little better for me because I realized the units were not as ugly on the inside as they were on the outside.
+Because three of the units were currently rented, we could only get in the fourth unit to check it out without giving 24-hour notice (which I don’t like to do unless I’m really interested.)
+I was surprised by the overall cleanliness of the unit, though while the unit we were in was listed as the “2-bedroom” unit. it was functionally only a 1-bedroom (one of the bedrooms was really more of a walk-in closet).
+However, at this point the deal got a little better for me because I realized the units were not as ugly on the inside as they were on the outside.

 The Game Changer

-The numbers I had run before were based on 4 units and $1700 per month in income.
+The numbers I had run before were based on 4 units and $1,700 per month in income.
 Now, it seems, the potential for income was MUCH higher.
 This was the catalyst to turn this 4-plex from a good deal to a great deal.